Neuro-Oncology

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 Paraneoplastic limbic encephalitis is a subset of a larger group of autoimmune encephalitides characterized by the predominant involvement of the limbic system.
 Patients present with subacute onset of confusion, behavior changes, short-term memory loss, and seizures.
 Brain MRI shows hyperintense lesions in T2-weighted and FLAIR images involving the medial aspects of temporal lobes.
-Small cell lung carcinoma is the most common associated neoplasm followed by testicular germ cell tumors, thymomas, and Hodgkin disease.
+Small cell lung carcinoma is the most common associated neoplasm followed by testicular germ cell tumors, thymomas, and Hodgkin lymphoma.
 The presence of neuronal antibodies in patients with limbic encephalitis supports an autoimmune pathogenesis and can guide the search for an underlying tumor.
-Since the initial description of antibodies that recognized intracellular antigens present in tumor cells and neurons (onconeural antibodies), there has been an ever-growing number of circulating neuronal antibodies associated with paraneoplastic and nonparaneoplastic limbic encephalitis, and other autoimmune encephalitis that targets neuronal surface antigens.
+Since the initial description of antibodies that recognized intracellular antigens present in tumor cells and neurons (onconeural antibodies), there has been an ever-growing number of circulating neuronal antibodies associated with paraneoplastic and nonparaneoplastic limbic encephalitis, and other autoimmune encephalitis that target neuronal surface antigens.
 Unlike onconeural antibodies, antibodies against surface antigens do not always indicate that the limbic encephalitis is paraneoplastic, but patients harboring these antibodies usually improve with immunotherapy and they have a more favorable outcome.

 • Patients with limbic encephalitis present with varied combinations of short-term memory loss, seizures, and psychiatric disturbance. | |